 Don’t think your field is particularly tech-driven?
 Think again: just because you’re not working as a software engineer, doesn’t mean you can’t benefit from a tech course.
-MOOCs in Online advertising and digital marketing can teach skills any burgeoning businessgal would do well to master.
+MOOCs in online reputation management and digital marketing strategies can teach skills any burgeoning businessgal would do well to master.

-Not only have Google, AT&T, Nvidia gotten in on the MOOC action, LinkedIn has partnered with various MOOCs to offer an easy way to let the world know about your newly-acquired expertise.
-(You do have a LinkedIn profile, right?
-If not, we can help you get cracking.)
+Not only have Google, AT&T, and Nvidia gotten in on the MOOC action, LinkedIn has partnered with various MOOCs to offer an easy way to let the world know about your newly-acquired expertise.
+(Don’t have a LinkedIn profile? we can help you with that.)

 In 2013, LinkedIn introduced Direct-to-Profile Certifications as a way to allow users to not just update their profile with their educational accomplishments, but to prove that the certificate holder has actually completed the course and with which university.

-To help evaluate whether you have the time to complete a MOOC, look for two vital pieces of information about each course that most enrollees never even check out: the length of the course and how many hours of work estimated each week.
-Classes can vary from five to six hours a week for six weeks, to 20 hours of work each week for 11 weeks.
+To help evaluate whether you have the time to complete a MOOC, look for two vital pieces of information before enrolling: the length of the course and how many hours of work estimated each week.
+Classes vary from five to six hours of work each week for six weeks, to 20 hours of work each week for 11 weeks.
 Be realistic about how much time you have to dedicate to studying and how enthusiastic you are about the class itself.

-All said, enrolling in a MOOC can provide a professional leg up, whether striking out to create a business of your own or you’re trying to stand out among a sea of candidates.
-But like most things in life, you only get out of it what you put in.
-Doing your research, being realistic, and choosing classes geared to teach skills you actually need can make the difference between getting a valuable learning experience and finding just another way to waste time on the Internet.
+Whether branching out to create your own business or trying to stand out among a sea of candidates, one thing is for sure; enrolling in a MOOC is sure to give you a professional leg up.
+Like most things in life, you only get out of it what you put in.
+Doing your research, being realistic, and choosing classes geared toward your desired skill set make the difference between getting a valuable learning experience and finding just another way to waste time on the Internet.